 Stay In Soho If Being centrally located is super important; you are visiting London for the first time; You are after London’s best nightlife; Shopping is a highlight of your vacation; You want to dine at one of London’s Michelin starred restaurants.

-Best places to stay in London in Soho:
+Best places to stay in London in Soho for first-timers:

 luxury ($$$): The Soho Hotel, Firmdale Hotels This 5-star hotel is set close to the historic area of Soho Square.
 There are many restaurants and bars, cafés, theatres and nightlife right next to the hotel.
 Enjoy European cuisine, breakfast, and afternoon tea at its on-site restaurant.